 The other claims are that this machine can be used to control the weather, creating hurricanes and causing droughts, and using it as blackmail.
 Much like the device featured in the EA game; C&C Red Alert 2.
 While it was in fact research Physicists which first proposed these suggestions, and registered these concerns - there are three categorical problems.
 Firstly, the propositions were made at a time when Chaos theory had either not been suggested, or was still in its infancy.
 Chaos is the reason why the weather isn't always very accurately predicted, let alone controlled.
 Secondly HAARP puts a total of

-- so according to HAARP's official website on their technical data section.
+"less than 3 microwatts per cm2, tens of thousands of times less than the Sun's natural electromagnetic radiation reaching the earth and hundreds of times less than even the normal random variations in intensity of the Sun's natural ultraviolet (UV) energy which creates the ionosphere."- so according to HAARP's official website on their technical data section.
 For a crude verification, if you take HAARP's maximum output (3.6 GW) and divide it into the targeted area of the ionosphere; hundreds of meters thick and tens of km wide you will reach a similar figure.
 Bear in mind that the full signal is not absorbed in this region, so that is how the estimate you will reach will be larger.
 Of course, this is a crude and indirect method of calculation and the real method will involve some 3 dimensional calculus using absorptivity and atmospheric and plasma density data for the atmosphere - which not too surprisingly, is a level of physics so high above the capacity of conspiracy theorists I've encountered that they'd be reaching for it like a kid reaching for the cookie jar above the fridge - and the ladder that they would try to use would take some effort for them to carry.
 Most just hook around it with a rope and cheat (i.e. talk like a politician to make excuses for lack of evidence.)
 I'll make a post when I get around to finding the data to make a function of absorptivity against altitude and will demonstrate that value a lot more accurately, or find a paper publication that does.
 That sounds like actual work.

 Thirdly and most damning to the weather control claim; the ionosphere is not the stratosphere.
 Like the earthquake claim; the sun heats the ionosphere far more than HAARP, so if plasma motions in the ionosphere caused large-scale changes in the stratosphere, then there would be a massive noticeable change in the weather around the activity of the aurora bourealis, i.e. we would see more/less droughts/hurricanes around times of increased geomagnetic storms.
 The sun fluctuates its sunspot cycle (tied to geomagnetic storms) just over every 11 years.
 If someone could demonstrate a relation between geomagnetic storms and cataclysmic weather patters centred around those storms, then a relation between the ionosphere and stratosphere will be shown, and there will be a mechanism on which to build a technical scientific mechanism on which the claims can be achieved.
 Of course, no mechanism has yet been found, so the scientists at HAARP have no theoretical framework to use to achieve these amazing powers that they have been frequently credited with.
 Again; scientific data and mathematical relations ... like a cookie jar on top of the fridge.